Supervising and Placing Children with Special Health Care Needs

 A child who meets criteria for special health care needs may be placed in the following placements:

-• An approved Resource Family Home or Foster Family home
+• Approved Resource Family Home

 • Foster Family Agency (FFA) certified home, if the FFA has a nurse contracted or employed with the agency to supervise and monitor the child.